 Jon, is a well-rounded guy.
 A self-confessed tech nerd, he finds film editing the perfect blend of the creative and the technical.
 His desire to see the "why" of a scene creates impactful and emotionally fulfilling cuts, and he puts a premium on clear communication with directors and producers.
 This ensures the footage goes in the right direction and keeps the story strong.
 Jon considers Mad Max: Fury Road to be a masterclass in action direction and editing and would love to have worked on it.
 When he's not plying his skills in the cutting room, Jon takes part in powerlifting and strongman competitions, bakes sourdough, plays classical guitar and loves retro video games.
 Check out Jon's work here www.jonanctil.com

 See Jon's work: IMDB

-Mauri brings a remarkably creative life to the editing suite.
-She’s performed as an actor, puppeteer, and a noted improv comedian.
-She enjoyed seven seasons under Salem.
-Salem the cat on Sabrina the Teenage Witch and puppeteered dozens of characters in Team America, World Police.
+A life-long storyteller with wild enthusiasm for creating the illusion of life, Mauri brings a remarkably creative perspective to the editing suite.
+Her early career is distinguished as a performer in television, film, and theatre, spanning from a supporting role on Doogie Howser, MD to eleven years as a principal performer with ComedySportz Los Angeles to puppeteering dozens of characters in Team America, World Police.
 With all this experience, it’s not surprising that Mauri knows how to edit for impactful storytelling.
 She jokes that she can detect any pea lurking under the mattresses – whether it’s that one line of dialogue that keeps the scene from working, or that singular glance that’s too brief, she'll smooth out the lumps.

 See Mauri's work: IMDB